 Manually sifting through job applications, and progressing applicants through your selection process can be frustratingly time-consuming.
 If you have to compete for candidates, delays during any part of the process, isn’t good news.

-Automation can do a lot to help, from qualifying out applicants that don’t meet your core criteria, to involving line managers in CV reviews and triggering the relevant emails to candidates.
+Automation tools for HR can do a lot to help, from qualifying out applicants that don’t meet your core criteria, to involving line managers in CV reviews and triggering the relevant emails to candidates.

 Reminders